packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 ![Add Integration](/Resources/public/img/docs/self-hosted/08-integration.png)

 #### Selecting Admins
-After setting up an integration you can login through the top menu.
+After setting up an integration, you can log in through the top menu.
 Register an account and pick a username.

 ![Register Admin](/Resources/public/img/docs/self-hosted/09-register-admin.png)